These Ridiculous 'Sharknado 4' Moments Will Melt Your Brain

-In Sharknado 3: Oh Hell No!, Tara Reid watches a shiver of sharks attack a NASA rocket.
+In Sharknado 3: Oh Hell No!, Tara Reid watches in horror as sharks attack a NASA rocket.
 "How can they survive in space?" she screams.
 Ian Ziering's character, aptly named Fin, brings up a good point: "How could they survive in a tornado?"

-If you thought SyFy's cheesy franchise couldn't get more absurd, this weekend's Sharknado: The 4th Awakens came to prove it could be delightfully dumber and even more painfully addicting.
-There were pop culture references and throwbacks galore, several more chainsaws, and an almost innumerable variety of destructive tornadoes.
-Below, a recap of the most ridiculous highlights from the latest chapter in this breathtaking saga:
+Right.
+If you thought SyFy's notoriously cheesy franchise couldn't get more absurd, Sharknado: The 4th Awakens came to prove you wrong this weekend.
+There were pop culture references galore, several more chainsaws, and an almost innumerable variety of destructive tornadoes.
+Below, a recap:

 Lil' Gil thought his mom was a shark

 At the very end of Oh Hell No!, space debris (kinda) crushed April (Reid).
 Fin's newborn son emerged from the shark that swallowed them whole without seeing or meeting his mother.
 In The 4th Awakens, set five years later, Lil' Gil, now a bit grown up, legit thought his mom was that shark.
 It was the dumbest and most heartbreaking part of the entire movie, but it set up a nice surprise.